vtt/skiplock/README.md

     - **workers** (*integer*) sets the maximum number of processes when running in standalone mode using the `skiplock` executable; setting this to **0** will enable **async mode**

     #### Async mode
     When **workers** is set to **0** then the jobs will be performed in the web server process using separate threads.
-If using multi-worker cluster web server like Puma, then it should be configured as below:
+If using multi-worker cluster mode web server like Puma, then it should be configured as below:
     ```ruby
     # config/puma.rb
     before_fork do